-- Save up to 11% on all inclusive holidays to Cyprus
+- Save £75 per person on holidays to Cyprus

 Cyprus weather averages

 Going to Cyprus?
 Find the best month to visit Cyprus based on the weather.

 Check Cyprus weather averages before you book your next holiday in 2019/2020.
 Today's maximum temperature in Cyprus is expected to be 14°C, while the average maximum temperature in January is 16°C. The holiday weather guide shown above is for Paphos.

 - 5-day forecast

 - Today's conditions

 - Sunrise & Sunset